 Following the wide reporting of this case, many parents of children with gender dysphoria have expressed concern that if they support their children in exploring and developing their identity they could be accused of influencing their child or, worse still, that they could be at risk of losing their child if challenged by a former partner or social services.
 Mermaids, an organisation that supports trans-people and their families, has reported that a number of parents have contacted them in the wake of the case because their former partners have threatened to take them to court.

 The court’s role is to protect and promote the welfare of children, and assess what is in their best interests and whether there are risks of harm.

 From a practical perspective any parent of a child expressing concern or confusion surrounding their gender should endeavour to discuss any such issues with the other parent with a view to agreeing the best way forward and avoiding contested court proceedings.

-In cases where that simply is not possible or a dispute arises with regards to what is in the best interests of the child, it is prudent to seek professional guidance and legal advice at the earliest opportunity.
+In cases where that simply is not possible or a dispute arises with regard to what is in the best interest of the child, it is prudent to seek professional guidance and legal advice at the earliest opportunity.

 For further information, please contact Rachel Lim, Principal Associate on 0151 243 9542 or firstname.lastname@example.org.